 From that point on, your banking works quietly in the background.
 Shop payments flow in, expenses flow out, and your records stay clean without any extra effort on your part.

-Pair it with a mileage tracker, an expense log, and a plan for quarterly taxes, and you’ve got a back office that works.
-You’ll spend less time on paperwork, keep more of your earnings at tax time, and have a clear picture of how your mystery shopping side income is actually performing.
+Pair your business bank account with a mileage tracker, an expense log, and a plan for quarterly taxes.
+That’s a back office that works.
+You’ll spend less time on paperwork and keep more of your earnings at tax time.
+And you’ll see how your mystery shopping side income is really performing.

-For the full picture on tracking your business expenses — what’s deductible, how to categorize it, and which apps help — see our Expense Tracking Guide.
-To understand how self-employment tax and quarterly payments work, the Mystery Shopping Tax Guide covers all of it.
+For the full picture on tracking your business expenses, see our Expense Tracking Guide.
+It covers what’s deductible, how to categorize it, and which apps help.
+To understand how self-employment tax and quarterly payments work, the Self-Employment Tax Guide covers all of it.

 More back-office resources for mystery shoppers:

-📋 Mystery Shopping Tax Guide — the full tax picture for independent contractors
+📋 Self-Employment Tax Guide — the full tax picture for independent contractors

 📅 Quarterly Taxes Guide — due dates, safe harbor, and how to pay